OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

   * Timestamps (at the time when events happen)
 * Data properties (i.e. any IDs that are of interest to Graph API calls, or local data retrieval)
 * Tenant ID – where applicable
-* Outbound calls from Shifts to the Integration API Service
+* Outbound calls from the Shifts App to the Integration API Service

 # Troubleshooting
 The following are common issues that tenant admins may encounter while following these steps to deploy the Shifts-Kronos Integration application: